felrood/archbuild/README.md

 # Archbuild

-Build customizable Arch Linux images for KVM/QEMU.
+**Build customizable Arch Linux images for KVM/QEMU.**

+WARNING: read the script, improper use might eat your data

 ## Intro